CodeMaxx/CodeMaxx.github.io/_posts/2016-06-02-writeup-overthewire-bandit-level18.md

 writeup: true
 points:
 ctf_category: Wargame
-description: "Bandit Level 18 → 19: bypassing .bashrc logout by running a command directly over SSH"
+description: "Bypassing .bashrc logout by running a command directly over SSH"
 ---

 > **Level goal:** The password for the next level is stored in a file **readme** in the homedirectory.
 Unfortunately, someone has modified **.bashrc** to log you out when you log in with SSH.